Gene Editing Services

 Applications

-*We also offer CRISPR editing to generate rodent animal models — contact us to learn more. |
+*We also offer CRISPR editing to generate rodent animal models — contact us to learn more.

 With over 1,800 unique cell line models engineered by the scientist and technology developers at Applied StemCell, you can be confident in the quality and reliability of our service.

-- Fast turnaround times—As quick as 6 – 8 weeks when you select one of the ASC control lines or master cell lines.
+• Fast turnaround timesAs quick as 6 – 8 weeks when you select one of the ASC control lines or master cell lines.
 Alternatively, send in your cells for a 2 – 3 month turnaround time.

-- Customizable deliverables—Choose homozygous mutations, heterozygous mutations, footprint-free genome editing (ideal for GMP applications), or other customization options
+• Customizable deliverables—Choose homozygous mutations, heterozygous mutations, footprint-free genome editing (ideal for GMP applications), or other customization options

-- iPSC engineering specialists—Pluripotency and genomic stability maintained throughout genome editing process
+• iPSC engineering specialists—Pluripotency and genomic stability maintained throughout genome editing process

-- Supply chain security—All projects completed at our facilities in California (cell-based projects) and Oklahoma (animal projects)
+• Supply chain security—All projects completed at our facilities in California (cell-based projects) and Oklahoma (animal projects)

-Looking for gene editing products? |
+Looking for gene editing products?

-Learn about our comprehensive gene editing technologies
+Learn about the gene editing technologies we use

 TARGATT™—High efficiency, non-viral, large payload integration at a specific intergenic site